-EXPENDITURES Amount (\$) REVENUE Amount (\$)
+REVENUE Amount (\$) Changes

-Salaries 12,661.67 FHWA PL 30,000.00
+FHWA PL 18,000.00 -12,000

-Fringe Benefits 5,950.98 In-Kind - Toll Credits 3,441.00
+In-Kind - Toll Credits 2,064.60 -1,376

-Indirect 17,637.35 FTA 5303 7,500.00
+FTA 5303 7,500.00 0

-Professional Services 0.00 In-Kind - Toll Credits 860.00
+In-Kind - Toll Credits 860.25 0

-Supplies 0.00 FHWA PL c/o 0.00
+FHWA PL c/o 0.00 0

-Printing 1,000.00 In-Kind - Toll Credits 0.00
+In-Kind - Toll Credits 0.00 0

-Travel 250.00 FTA 5303 c/o 0.00
+FTA 5303 c/o 0.00 0

-Toll Credits 4,301.00 In-Kind - Toll Credits 0.00
+In-Kind - Toll Credits 0.00 0

-In-Kind/Non-Federal Local Match 0.00

-TOTAL 37,500.00 TOTAL 37,500.00
+TOTAL 25,500.00 -12,000

-- % Federal 88.53
+% Federal 88.53

-Project Description This work element is to maintain the Public Participation Plan (PPP) and update the Title VI Plan.
+Project Description This work element is to maintain the Public Participation Plan - (PPP) and update the Title VI Plan.
 The PPP contains strategies and requirements for engaging the public on the various components of transportation planning activities/projects prepared by MPO (AMBAG).
 Public participation as it relates to a specific project is funded under the budget of that project.
 However, the PPP can be updated with amendments as needed to include new project specific requirements or other legislative requirements.
 The Title VI Plan is a federally required document that all recipients and subrecipients of federal and state transportation funding (such as AMBAG) must create and implement a Title VI Plan, which must be updated at least every three years.
 PPP is used to increase the accessibility and mobility of people and for freight as well which help achieving economic prosperity through strategic investments that increase accessibility and mobility of people, goods movement, freight, while equitably building healthy communities.
 As part of this work element, AMBAG will actively engage with Native American Tribes in our region.
-Project Products • Maintain the 2019 PPP (as needed). • Approve the Final 2021 Title VI Plan to reflect changes in Federal legislative requirements and provide updates on an ongoing basis to keep these plans current. • Monitoring and tracking implementation of the PPP and Title VI Plan for MPO's activities. • Documented consultation process for Federal Land Management Agencies (FLMA).
+Project Products Maintain the 2019 PPP (as needed).
+Approve the Final 2021 Title VI Plan to reflect changes in Federal legislative requirements and provide updates on an on-going basis to keep these plans current.
+Monitoring and tracking implementation of the PPP and Title VI Plan for MPO's activities.
+Documented consultation process for Federal Land Management Agencies (FLMA).
 Federally Eligible Tasks All tasks are federally eligible.

-Previous Accomplishments AMBAG adopted the current Public Participation Plan in Octobe er 2019.
+Previous Accomplishments AMBAG adopted the current Public Participation Plan in October 2019.
 The Draft 2021 Title VI Plan was developed and released for public review.
 The agency implements both of these plans through public notices, press releases, electronic notifications, public meetings, workshops and public hearings on an ongoing basis.
 Due to COVID-19, many of the meetings held during FY21 were virual.
 AMBAG will continue to conduct virutal meetings until it is safe to return to in person meetings.
-Federal Planning Factors (PF) Achieve economic prosperity through strategic investments tha t increase the accessibility and mobility of people, goods movement, freight, while equitably building healthy communities.
+Federal Planning Factors (PF) Achieve economic prosperity through strategic investments that 5 (, , increase the accessibility and mobility of people, goods movement, freight, while equitably building healthy communities.
 Protect and enhance the environment, promote energy conservation, improve the quality of life and promote consistency between transportation improvements and State and local planned growth and economic development patterns.

-Tasks & Deliverables Task Description Deliverables Budg et & Completion Date 1 Administrative Administrative Deliverables \$ 6,700 1.1 Oversee process to maintain the 2019 PPP to reflect changes to public participation requirements.
+Tasks & Deliverables Task Description Deliverables Bud get & Completion · Date 1 Administrative Administrative Deliverables \$ 4,700 1.1 Oversee process to maintain the 2019 PPP to reflect changes to public participation requirements.
 Maintain 2019 PPP (as needed) Ongoing 1.2 Include Title VI policy in upcoming contracts, RFPs and other related documents.
-Title VI Policies Ongoing 1.3 Develop scope of work and funding requirements for FY 2022-2 3.
-Scope of work for FY 2022-23 4/16/2022 2 Planning Planning Deliverables \$ 14,000 Device of the state of the stat Summary report for PPP and Title VI 3/31/2022 2.1 Review new state/federal legislation and identify areas in the Summary report for the and title vi 2.1 PPP and Title VI Plan that may need to be amended, including amendment/modification 2.1 , , , 2.1 PPP and Title VI Plan that may need to be amended, including , , 2.1 PPP and Title VI Plan that may need to be amended, including reviewing any potential PPP apporches to better outreach to , , 8/31/2021
+Title VI Policies Ongoing 1.3 Develop scope of work and funding requirements for FY 2022-23.
+Scope of work for FY 2022-23 4/16/2022 2 Planning Planning Deliverables \$ 8,000 2.1 Review new state/federal legislation and identify areas in the PPP and Title VI Plan that may need to be amended, including reviewing any potential PPP apporches to better outreach to traditionally underserved and LEP communities.
+Summary report for PPP and Title VI amendment/modification 3/31/2022